-Bless all the creatures that reside at Kingbilli, where we live.
+Bless all the animals of Kingbilli Country Estates, where we are volunteering in trade for free accommodation.
 From wild to rescued to rehabilitated to just plain domestic, we are not alone on this large property.
-Here are a few of the animals we’ve met so far:
+Here are a few of the animals we’ve met so far.

 One of them trundled up to me to check me out, and before I knew it was surrounded by these lovelies, all looking for cuddles and scrubs.
 When I got up to continue on my walk, I had three companions bouncing along side me for the rest of my journey.